pypa/packaging.python.org/source/specifications/declaring-project-metadata.rst

 - ``version``

-All other fields are considered optional and my be specified statically, listed as dynamic, or left unspecified.
+All other fields are considered optional and may be specified statically, listed as dynamic, or left unspecified.